mateuswetah/docker-angular/README.md

 # Docker Angular

-A Docker reppository for development in Angular
+A Docker repository for open-source development in Angular.
+Specify your desired Angular CLI version in _Dockerfile_.

 To run this:
 ```